opentripplanner/opendays/content/index.md

 - Discussion: OTP’s eco system and associated projects (business)
 - Presentation: Performance improvements for large networks (technical)

+## Signup

+We will soon start collecting signups to be sure to check this page in the future!

 Thanks to our partners!